souro/polarity-denoising-sentiment-transfer/README.md

 ## Contributors
 If you use this data or code please cite the following:

-    Sourabrata Mukherjee, Zdenˇek Kasner, and Ondˇrej Dušek.
-2022.
-Balancing the style-content trade-off in sentiment transfer using polarity-aware denoising.
-In International Conference on Text, Speech, and Dialogue, pages 172–186.
-Springer.

     @inproceedings{mukherjee2022balancing,
       title={Balancing the Style-Content Trade-Off in Sentiment Transfer Using Polarity-Aware Denoising},